 This recipe doesn't go into the oven, so you need a fully baked pie shell (pie crust).

-1. Room temperature: fully bake the pie crust and leave it at room temperature.
-This works if making it the day before or several hours before adding the filling (it has to be completely cold), and if the room is cool.
+- Room temperature: fully bake the pie crust and leave it at room temperature.
+This works if you make it the day before or several hours before adding the filling (it has to be completely cold) and if the room is cool.

-2. Refrigerator: make the dough, line the pan or pie plate, cover it with plastic wrap and pop it in the freezer until ready to use.
-I've kept pie doughs ready like this for a month.
+- Chilling: make the dough, line the pan or pie plate, cover it with plastic wrap and refrigerate it until ready to use.

-3. Freeze the dough: you can also make the dough and freeze it, well wrapped, before rolling it out.
-Take into account that you'll need to defrost it first in the refrigerator which takes a day or so, and then roll it out and bake it with enough time to let it cool completely before adding the filling.
+- Freezing: you can freeze the dough before rolling it, well-wrapped.
+Consider you'll need to defrost it first in the refrigerator, which takes a day or so, then bake it with enough time to let it cool completely before adding the filling.
+Freezing the lined pie pan: roll, line, cover well with plastic wrap or in a freezer bag, and freeze for a month.

 Did I tell you this is a no-bake filling?
-It does involve a bit in the stovetop to make the gelatin mixture, but it's just a few minutes, I promise.
+Making the gelatin mixture on the stovetop does take a few minutes, but I promise it's worth it.

 Fresh strawberries

-The strawberries are washed, hulled, cut, and mixed with sugar (image 1).
-We let them macerate for a while and then we drain them (image 2).
-That juice is sweet and syrupy and will add a lot to the filling.
-An extra boost of flavor that you don't want to miss!
+- Draining: the juice that collects is sweet and syrupy and will add a lot to the filling.
+An extra boost of flavor that you don't want to miss.

 Gelatin mixture or jello filling

-It's also part of the filling, and is cooked together with the jello to help achieve that solid but smooth texture we all love.
-Cornstarch is a thickener, a white powder used a lot in baking and cooking, not to be confused with corn starch which is cornflour.
+Cornstarch is a thickener, a white powder used often in baking and cooking, not to be confused with cornflour.

 Whipped topping